Aldbg74/Flipper_Extract/README.md

 <br>

 > [!IMPORTANT]
-> Ruber Ducky script is'nt encoded in the format used
+> Ruber Ducky script isn't encoded in the format used
 > by the usb key

 <h3>Other</h3>